dmarx/obsidian_vault/Reproducing Kernel Hilbert Spaces.md

   - needs-outlinks
   - stub
 ---
-> [[hilbert spaces]] are [[Normed Vector Spaces]] equipped with an inner product. if a kernel is a generalization of an [[inner product]], what is the more general class of spaces that are equipped with kernels which the hilbert space would be a member of
+> [[Hilbert Space]] are [[Normed Vector Spaces]] equipped with an inner product. if a kernel is a generalization of an [[inner product]], what is the more general class of spaces that are equipped with kernels which the hilbert space would be a member of

 The concept you're referring to hinges on the generalization of inner product spaces via the introduction of a [[kernel]] function.
 A kernel, in the context of functional analysis and machine learning, is a function that enables the computation of the inner product in an implicitly defined feature space without having to compute the coordinates of the data in that space directly.
 This concept leads to the framework of **Reproducing Kernel Hilbert Spaces (RKHS)**, which are indeed a more general class of spaces equipped with kernels.
 However, to clarify, while RKHS are Hilbert spaces associated with a specific kernel function, the kernel concept itself does not necessarily generalize Hilbert spaces but rather extends the utility and application of inner products in these spaces.